 Getting started with systemd

-systemd, sample systemd service file for your aah application and steps to accomplish it.
+systemd and configuration steps for aah application to accomplish it.

 systemd is an init system that provides many powerful features for starting, stopping, reload configuration and managing processes.
 Refer to systemd man page.